zabokaa/goodFood/README.md

 ### Search for food entries by day

 - You can search for all food entries on a specific date.
+- The results will be displayed in a table.

 ## Testing